emmacadavra/flying-dutchman-voyages/README.md

 ### **Slugs**

 When I first created this project, my Room model contained a dictionary called "ROOM_CATEGORIES" that included a room category string (ie. "CAPQ") and then a name string (ie. "Captain's Quarters").
 This was because I had originally intended on having more than one of a certain room category available.
 Each room category's URL would be generated from the category string, and the page would be populated with the name string.
-Because I worked like this for a while before refactoring my code, when it came to refactoring I focused instead on having one of each room, and using the room's primary key as it's ID which is fed to the URL.
+Because I worked like this for a while before refactoring my code, when it came to refactoring I focused instead on having one of each room, and using the room's primary key as its ID which is fed to the URL.
 Unfortunately it occurred to me a little too late that it might be better to add a slug field into the Room model - by which point so much of my code had been written around URLs being generated by room IDs that it became unfeasible to refactor it again to accommodate slugs instead.
 However, I think the site would benefit from this addition and I intend to implement it in future.

 ## **Testing**